\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

+Finally the fact that $i_*$ gives an isomorphism follows by the definition of \ét fundamental groups as automorphism groups of fiber functors. \end{proof}

 \begin{remark} In \cite[Thm.
-3.4]{Buczynska} Buczynska proved a statement which is the analogue of Theorem \ref{thm:excisione} in the particular case $\K=\C$ and for the fundamental group $\pi_1(X^{\text{an}},x)$, under the further hypothesis that $C$ is also smooth: in fact her proof is essentially based on differential-topological technics.
+3.4]{Buczynska} Buczy{\'n}ska proved a statement which is the analogue of Theorem \ref{thm:excisione} in the particular case $\K=\C$ and for the fundamental group $\pi_1(X^{\text{an}},x)$, under the further hypothesis that $C:=X\setminus X_0$ is also smooth: in fact her proof is essentially based on differential-topological techniques.
 In the Appendix of \cite{Buczynska} she sketched a road map to dropping such a smoothness condition on $C$.